zchee/golang-wiki/Go-1.6-release-party.md

 - If you host a Go user group or meetup, schedule a meetup on the 17th of Feb and celebrate with Gophers around the world.
 - If you're a member of a Go user group or meetup, pester your organiser and let them know you'd like to participate.

-After the event post a photo, make a video, write a blog post, scribble on your facebook wall, or tweet something pity.
+After the event post a photo, make a video, write a blog post, scribble on your Facebook wall, or tweet something pity.
 Let's see how big we can make the celebration.

 Don't forget to add your details :point_down: right here.